code-423n4/2022-10-zksync/README.md

 From the L1 side, for each L2 block, a Merkle root with such logs in leaves is calculated.
 Thus, a user can provide Merkle proof for each `l2ToL1Logs`.

-*NOTE*: The `l2ToL1Log` structure consists of fixed size fields!
+*NOTE*: The `l2ToL1Log` structure consists of fixed-size fields!
 Because of this, it is inconvenient to send a lot of data from L2 and to prove that they were sent on L1 using only `l2ToL1log`.
-To send a variable length message we use this trick:
+To send a variable-length message we use this trick:

 - One of the system contracts accepts an arbitrary length message and sends a fixed length message with parameters `senderAddress == this`, `marker == true`, `key == msg.sender`, `value == keccak256(message)`.
 - The contract on L1 accepts all sent messages and if the message came from this system contract it requires that the preimage of `value` be provided.